 Considering the next steps after high school?
 Keep reading for our in-depth guide on how to get into college.

 Your GPA should be your priority in high school.
 The higher it is, the more choices you will have.
-Aim to get at least a 3.0, but the closer to 4.0 the better.
+Aim to get at least a 3.0, but the closer to 4.0, the better.
 Here are a few ways to help boost your grades:

 Not every subject is the same level of difficulty for everyone, so give your weaker subjects more time as needed.
 If you’re falling behind in a course, don’t hesitate to talk to your teachers.
 Remember, their job is to help you!
-If you need more assistance, look for online resources or tutoring.

 The most important study tip for these tests is to not stress yourself over them.
 You are free to take them as much as you want and send your results to your college as you improve your score.
 While you may have to pay the fee again, a higher score will pay off; it may help you get accepted.
 Practice testing skills if you feel overwhelmed.